CRIME LAB

 Crime Lab

-Laboratory personnel also provide expert testimony in criminal court on their findings, when requested.
+Laboratory personnel also provide expert testimony in criminal court on their findings when requested.
 Analyses performed at the laboratory are often the definitive factor in proving the guilt or innocence of persons charged with criminal acts.
-Being the largest laboratory of its kind in the state, the

 The Louisiana State Police Crime Laboratory is currently accredited by the ANSI National Accreditation Board (ANAB) to their testing accreditation program, which requires conformance to the ISO/IEC 17025 International Standards and any supplemental requirements, including the FBI's DNA Quality Assurance Standards (QAS).
 The Crime Lab is accredited in the forensic science testing disciplines of seized drugs, fire debris, impressions, biology (DNA), friction ridge (latent prints), toxicology, firearms and toolmarks, scene investigation (crime scene), bloodstain pattern analysis, and fracture match.